ellaclauz/Video-Game-Sales-Analysis/README.md

 * The Year 2008 has the best selling field  of video game with over 678m, followed by Year 2009 with about $667m.
 * The 2 most popular consoles (PS2 and X360) made their highest sales in year 2004 and 2010 with over $209bn and $170bn respectively.
 * Majority of the games were purchased in North America with PS2 taking the lead.

+## CONCLUSION

+* It is important to study the present and past situations before going into the video game industry.
+Since the present scenario shows that 'Action' genre is the most predominant genre all over the world today.
+* For platforms, the Play Station and XBOX consoles are the most popular platforms for publishing games, so if a publisher makes the game on other platforms they might not make as most sales as that of Play Station and Xbox.